omidarmat/onLearn/react.md

 </ul>
 ```

-The two previous list items is obviously the same, but their position in the Virtual DOM.
+The two previous list items are obviously the same, but their positions in the Virtual DOM are now different.
 So we now have the same elements at different positions.
 According to diffing rules, these two DOM elements will be removed from the DOM and then recreated immediately at their new positions.
 This is bad for performance, but React has no way of understanding it.
 So we use the `key` prop to uniquely identify an element, then give React this information.

 ```js
 <ul>